-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

-Exchange Act.

 Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company X
+Non-accelerated filer Smaller reporting company \checkmark

-Emerging growth company X
+Emerging growth company \square

-0 00 th company, indicate by check mark if the registrant has elected not to use the extended transition pg standards provided pursuant to Section $7(a)(2)(B)$ of the Securities Act. \Box eriod for complying with any new or
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.